How to Cook Vigan Longganisa Pasta

 - Season with salt and pepper.
 Set aside.

-- Heat oil in a pan.
-Add butter.
-Cook Vigan longganisa.
+- Heat oil in a pan and add butter.
+Cook the Vigan longganisa.

 - Add the pasta and the spiced bread crumbs.
 Toss until well blended.